The eyes are an important part of daily function and one of the first features others will notice about a person’s appearance.

 A Blepharoplasty, otherwise known as an Eyelid Lift, is a surgical procedure designed to restore a youthful appearance to the eye area.
 By removing excess skin and bulging fat from either the upper or lower eyelid, the signs of aging can be dramatically improved.

-During your plastic surgery in Newport Beach, Dr. Kessler will begin with a small incision in the crease of the upper eyelid, for an upper blepharoplasty.
-For a Lower Lid Blepharoplasty, he will make a tiny incision on the inside of the lower eyelid, or below the lower lashes.
+To perform the Upper Lid Blepharoplasty, Dr. Kessler will begin with a small incision in the crease of the upper eyelid; for a Lower Lid Blepharoplasty, he will make a tiny incision on the inside of the lower eyelid, or below the lower lashes.
 Once the incisions have been made, Dr. Kessler will excise excess fat and skin, repositioning the remaining tissue for a youthful appearance.
 The incisions are then sutured closed.

 Both men and women, in generally good health, frustrated by their sagging, puffy eye area can make an excellent candidate for Blepharoplasty.